 Ruts don’t dig themselves.
 Most of the time, we’re in a rut because that’s precisely where we put ourselves.
 Actions become habits, and habits get repeated because they feel safe.
 The easiest way to make things more interesting is to simply stop repeating your habitual behavior.
 And that often comes from reacting to triggers.
 Remove the triggers and you can alter the habits.
 Tiny changes.
 Different ways to keep score.
 Tomorrow comes daily.
 But we don’t have to take the same route to get there.

-His yesterday’s guilt made him wake up dot at four in the brahm mahurat.
+Sometimes guilt pushes for better results.
+Thus Chatter woke up dot at four in the brahm mahurat.
 Even though he left home at five.
-We reached on the Rajpath in the darkness of the dawn.
+We were able reach Rajpath in the darkness of the dawn.
+It was no less than grand theatre going on there.
 Never was Delhi be heard and felt from the pride and the energy with which they marched past.
 With the bands of each regiment leading the way.
-The drums, the beats, the smell of the young sweat, the valor in the air.
+The drums, the beats, the smell of the sweating young, the valour in the air.
 The discipline, the clacking of the iron bar beneath their marching boots to the tar ground woke us all up.
-The mist, vapours coming out of mouths while a woman officer commanding against the street lamps of Rajpath takes you close to colonial India’s cold faced armies.
-The varieties and improvisation that has gone through in making them could be seen.
-It was there day.
-It was our day.
-It was a day to feel Indian when only wind moved when the national anthem rang through our nerves together.
-Every being was still but the wind.
-A day that turned long. …
+The mist, the vapours coming out of mouths while a woman officer commanding against the street lamps of Rajpath takes you close to India’a colonial cold faced armies.
+The practise and improvisation that has gone in the making of them.
+Oneness in the motion.
+The pride.
+It felt like they were owning the day.
+It felt like they made it our day.
+Whole, united.
+It was a day …

 Peace might not mean getting everyone else to do what you want them to do.
 Instead, it may involve understanding that people don’t always want what we want and don’t often believe in what we believe.
 Everyone has their own narrative and is struggling with their own fears.
 We can begin there.
 Most of the time, people want to be seen, understood and appreciated.
 And if we can offer someone dignity, we give them a gift that’s difficult to find.